kaiomagalhaes/blog/en/code_quality_ruby.md

 Sometimes, this quote is taken a little too literally.
 If you're delivering on your promise then it's okay to be embarrassed about the current state of your product, but you don't necessarily have to be as embarrassed by your code quality.
 It is obvious that corners will be cut and tech debt will accrue for the sake of speed to market, but there are small practices that *can* ensure maintainability, elegance, and actually save time (our most expensive resource) and money so you can focus on new features.

 Here at [Codelitt Incubator](codelitt.com) we have a lot of projects built with Ruby/Rails somewhere in the stack.
 This sums up our reasoning [here](https://www.quora.com/Why-do-so-many-startups-use-Ruby-on-Rails).
-Whether its our R&D work with large companies to our startup work, we're constantly woring on early stage products.
+Whether its our R&D work with large companies to our startup work, we're constantly working on early stage products.
 Because of this, we've defined a set of gems that should be in every project in order to help us to maintain our best practices, eliminate headaches later on, and still move fast.

 #### Code quality